dayton-outar/glif/algos/js/codility/sorting/TRIANGLE.md

     return 0;
 }

-console.log( solution([10, 2, 5, 1, 8, 20]) ); // 1
+solution([10, 2, 5, 1, 8, 20]); // 1
 ```

+Let's deconstruct this solution.

+Now, why is sorting required at the first line of the `solution` function?

+So, why was sorting the array by values important first, especially that there was a condition placed on the indices of the array such that $0 ≤ P < Q < R < N$?
+An explanation for this can be found in [Sorting for Triangular Triplets](../caterpillar/COUNTRIANGLES.md#sorting-for-triangular-triplets).

 The detected time complexity for this solution is $O(n \cdot \text{log n})$.

-Now, why would we sort the array in the first line of the `solution` function?

-The aim of the solution is to find the first triplet to declare that a triplet has been found.
-It does not require all triplets to be found, hence the reason for the return when the condition is met.

-So, why was sorting the array by values important first, especially that there was a condition placed on the indices of the array such that $0 ≤ P < Q < R < N$?
-Putting the values of the array in ascending order allows ease of finding three values that meet the condition for a _triangular_.